ISinelnikov/pdf-maker/README.md

 # pdf-maker
-String html template to pdf.
+Java String html-template to pdf.

 # How it works?

-The library provides methods for generation byte arrays for html strings.
+The library provides methods for generation byte arrays for strings.

 # Supported technology